cjwichman/sweeep-review/README.md

 # Abstract review

 Conference abstract review for a small program committee.
 Static frontend on GitHub Pages, Postgres and auth on Supabase.
-Submission text and reviewer scores live in the database and never enter the repository.
+Submission text, reviewer scores, and notes live in the database and never enter this repository.

 ## Files

+This repository holds the site only.

+- `index.html` — reviewer application
+- `dashboard.html` — rankings, aggregations, acceptance bars, decisions
-- `config.js` — Supabase URL, anon key, shared client pinned to the `sweeep` schema
+- `config.js` — Supabase URL, publishable key, committee roster
+- `README.md` — this file

+The rest of the workflow lives outside the repository, alongside the Qualtrics export, since the scripts contain access-control definitions and notification wording that submitters should not read before decisions go out.

 - `schema.sql` — tables, row-level security, helper functions
-- `index.html` — reviewer application
-- `dashboard.html` — rankings, aggregations, acceptance bar
 - `load_abstracts.R` — Qualtrics export to Supabase
+- `simulate_reviews.R` — synthetic scores for testing the dashboard
+- `draft_notifications.R` — decision export to notification letters

+Nothing in the repository is secret.
+The publishable key in `config.js` is public by design, and row-level security is what protects the data.
+Keeping the schema out is a matter of not publishing a map of the access rules, not a dependency of the security model.

 ## Shared project

-The Supabase project also hosts amend.city.
+The Supabase project also hosts other applications.
 Two consequences:

 1. Every object lives in the `sweeep` schema.
 Nothing is created in `public`.
    The schema must be listed under Settings → API → Exposed schemas, and the client sets `db: { schema: 'sweeep' }`.
 Requests return empty otherwise.
 2. `auth.users` is shared across applications.
 Authentication grants nothing on its own.
-Every policy tests membership in `sweeep.reviewers`, and a row is created only by `sweeep.claim_seat()`, which checks the signed-in address against `sweeep.invitees`.
-An amend.city account cannot self-provision.
+Every policy tests membership in `sweeep.reviewers`, and rows there are created by hand.
+An account belonging to another application cannot reach this data.

 ## Setup

 1. Run `schema.sql` in the SQL editor.
-2. Authentication → URL Configuration → add the Pages URL to the redirect allow list.
+2. Settings → API → Exposed schemas → add `sweeep`, keeping `public` selected.
-3. Set `SUPABASE_URL` and `SUPABASE_ANON_KEY` in `config.js`.
-The anon key is
+3. Set `SUPABASE_URL` and `SUPABASE_ANON_KEY` in `config.js` from
-   public by design.
-Row-level security is what protects the data.
+   Settings → API.
-4. Create six accounts under Authentication -> Users -> Add user, one per login address in `config.js`, all sharing one password, with Auto Confirm User on.
-   Then run the reviewer insert at the bottom of `schema.sql`, and turn off public signups under Authentication -> Sign In / Providers.
+4. Create one account per reviewer under Authentication → Users → Add user, using the addresses in the `REVIEWERS` roster in `config.js`, all sharing one password, with Auto Confirm User on.
+Then insert the matching rows into `sweeep.reviewers` using the statement at the bottom of `schema.sql`, and turn off public signups under Authentication → Sign In / Providers.
-5. Push to a repo, enable Pages, distribute the URL.
+5. Push the site files, enable Pages, and add the resulting URL to Authentication → URL Configuration → Redirect URLs.
+Leave Site URL alone if another application on the project is using it.
+6. Load the abstracts with `load_abstracts.R`.

 ## Verify before distributing